Gold, silver and bronze medals, and honourable mentions will be awarded to the overall best entries in each age category.

-BC Hydro for Power Pioneers Award – $100, Perpetual Trophy, Power Smart Award Winner Certificate
+BC Hydro for Power Pioneers Award – $100, Perpetual Trophy, Certificate

 To be awarded to a student(s) in grades 4 to 12 who creates a project which creatively demonstrates electrical conservation and its environmental, social and economic impacts.

-BC Nature (Federation of British Columbia Naturalists) Award – 2 x $75
+BC Nature Award (Federation of British Columbia Naturalists) – $75 (Junior), $75 (Intermediate/Senior)

-To be awarded at each British Columbia Regional Science Fair to the best natural history project done by a student(s) in Grades 7 to 12.
-This includes studies of any aspect of natural history, conservation of natural habitats, or the conservation of natural species.
+To be awarded to the best project that studies natural history, conservation of natural habitats and/or natural species.
+An outdoor, nature monitoring or conservation project is strongly encouraged.
 One award will be for grades 6-8 and one award for grades 9-12.